vipinsun/TokenTaxonomyFramework-pub/token-taxonomy.md

 The distinction between internal and external behaviors can seem like nuance at first but is an effective way to distinguish pure token behaviors from contract behaviors.
 External behaviors are primarily contract behaviors, that need a supporting token interface to allow the two to be linked together and enable the entire behavior.
 External behaviors will have two parts, contract and token,that are required when describing them.

 Some behaviors, like Transferable *t* are implicit for certain token bases.
-A fungible token, for example, implicitly is Transferable so the taxonomy does not require it to be included for tooling or the definition but can be included for clarity: *&tau;<sub>F</sub> = &tau;<sub>F</sub>{t}*.
+A fungible token, for example, implicitly is Transferable so the taxonomy does not require it to be included for tooling or the template but can be included for clarity: *&tau;<sub>F</sub> = &tau;<sub>F</sub>{t}*.

 ## Behavior Groups